shahafsadon/shahafsadon/README.md

 #  Hey, I'm Shahaf Sadon

-I'm a first-year Software Engineering student at Bar-Ilan University
+I'm a second-year Software Engineering student at Bar-Ilan University
 Passionate about learning through building real-world projects
 Experienced with Java, Python and C, especially in object-oriented design and algorithmic thinking